Online Marriage & Family Counseling (Therapy) Certificate

 Become a School Counselor

-People with MFT certificates or degrees work at all levels of the school system, from K-12 to graduate students, in both public and private educational settings.
-The families of troubled elementary school students need help from MFTs, as do out-of-control teenagers or graduate students struggling with identity issues or eating disorders, to give a few examples.
+People with MFT certificates or degrees work at all levels of the school system from K-12 to graduate students, in both public and private educational settings.
+The families of troubled elementary school students need help from MFTs, as do out-of-control teenagers or graduate students struggling with identity issues or eating disorders, just to give a few examples.

 School counseling provides a setting with a lot of variety.
 During their workday, a school counselor can support the entire student body with social/emotional issues, schoolwide prevention, and intervening in issues among parents, teachers, administrators, and the larger community.
 They can also help with testing and interpreting results, advocating for students, and helping school leadership identify and resolve issues affecting the entire student body.